Technical Advisory

 • Agentic orchestration where multi-agent systems coordinate planning, execution, and learning cycles.
 Agents specialize in sensing, pricing, access control, and customer interactions, operating under shared policies and contracts.

-• Data contracts and schema evolution to ensure consistent interpretation of vehicle counts, occupancy metrics, and monetary transactions across services and tenants.
+• Data contracts and schema evolution to ensure consistent interpretation of counts, occupancy metrics, and monetary transactions across services and tenants.

 Trade-offs and performance considerations